Bruno Vilhena Adorno, PhD

 Manchester, UK, M13 9PL

-Before joining The University of Manchester, I was an associate professor with the Department of Electrical Engineering at the Federal University of Minas Gerais (UFMG), Brazil, where I co-founded and co-led the Mechatronics, Control, and Robotics research group (MACRO).
+Before joining the University of Manchester, I was an associate professor with the Department of Electrical Engineering at the Federal University of Minas Gerais (UFMG), Brazil, where I co-founded and co-led the Mechatronics, Control, and Robotics research group (MACRO).

 I’m an IEEE Senior Member and Associate Editor for the IEEE Robotics and Automation Letters (IEEE RA-L).